sc-ventures/cloudbreak-documentation/docs/common/create-adv-5.md

 <div class="danger">
     <p class="first admonition-title">Important</p>
     <p class="last">
 By default, port 9443 is set to 0.0.0.0/0 CIDR for inbound access on the <b>default-ambari-security-group</b>.
-If you choose to use this default <b>default-ambari-security-group</b>  for your Ambari host group security group, It is strongly recommended that you limit this CIDR in the security group to only allow traffic from your Cloudbreak VM instance IP.
+If you choose to use the <b>default-ambari-security-group</b> for your Ambari host group security group, it is strongly recommended that you limit this CIDR in the security group to only allow traffic from your Cloudbreak VM instance IP.
 </p>
 </div>

+**Creating New Security Groups**

 If you choose to create a new security group, the *New Security Group* wizard will open.